 Specialising in one area means you can easily use a database to log all your views and notes on every race.
 Several companies offer ready made versions such as TimeformI (excellent) and Raceform, which allow you to insert your own views alongside their own expert analysis.

 #3 – Set Your Own Odds For Every Race

-This is essential to anyone who wishes to try and make money betting on horses racing.
-There have been thousands of excellent judges of horse racing form who fail at gambling simply because they "bet what they fancy and a winner is a winner".
+This is essential to anyone who wishes to bet on horses racing.
+There have been thousands of excellent judges of horse racing form who fail at gambling simply because they “bet what they fancy and a winner is a winner”.

 The only way to form an accurate view of when it is time to bet is to “price up” the races to 100 per cent.
 If for instance you price up a three horse race at Evens (2.0), 3-1 (4.0) and 3-1 (4.0), but the actual prices available are 6-4, (2.50), 2-1, (3.0) and 5-2 (3.50), then the “value” lies in betting the 6-4 chance.
 You’re getting odds of 6/4 for a horse you feel should be at the shorter odds of even money.

 Clearly this is a simplistic example and racing is not black and white but it is still an excellent habit to get into and stops ill discipline and having too many bets.

 #4 – When The Weather Changes, Be Patient And Wait